NOAA-EMC/land-data-utils/evaluation/analysis/utilities/README.md

 - monthly_average_ncfiles.py: calculate monthly average from hourly or daily data stored in one or multiple netcdf files

 - append_netcdf_files.py: catenate variables from multiple files according to time axis and output them to a single file

+- find_nearest_point.py: find the nearest grid point index with certain criteria, for example, only land points or certain vegetation category.